NJ Possession of Ammunition Lawyer

 Ammunition Laws in New Jersey

 Our legal team includes founder Travis J. Tormey, who was recently named among the top 10 Criminal Attorneys in New Jersey by the American Jurist Institute, as well as a former gun prosecutors and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit.
-We leverage our collective knowledge and experience to achieve the best possible results for clients across New Jersey, including in Bergen, Morris, Middlesex, Essex, and Hudson counties.
+We leverage our collective knowledge and experience to achieve the best possible results for clients charged with ammunition offenses across New Jersey, including in Bergen, Morris, Middlesex, Essex, and Hudson counties.
 Contact us today at (201)-614-2474 for a cost-free consultation.

 Illegal Types of Ammunition in New Jersey